Zephyrus: An Agentic Framework for Weather Science

-Figure \ref{fig:histogram_barplots} enables fine-grained analysis of error distributions for numerical tasks, location accuracy, and discussion scores for descriptive answers using GPT-5-Mini and Gemini 2.5 Flash as the LLMs.
+Figure \ref{fig:histogram_barplots} enables fine-grained analysis of error distributions for numerical tasks, location accuracy, and discussion scores for descriptive answers using GPT-5.2 and Qwen3-30B as the LLMs.
 The agents particularly excel at numerical and location prediction tasks, achieving substantially lower Standarized Absolute Errors and higher location accuracies compared to text-only baselines.
-For location prediction, \oursreflective\ with GPT-5-Mini achieves strong performance with 86.6\% accuracy.
+For location prediction, \oursreflective\ with GPT-5.2 achieves strong performance with 90.4\% accuracy.
 Once again, the reflective variant enjoys a small benefit in performance over the Direct approach.
-The difference between \oursdirect\ and \oursreflective\ is pronounced on numerical tasks for GPT-5-Mini, while both variants perform similarly with Gemini 2.5 Flash.
+The difference between \oursdirect\ and \oursreflective\ is significant on numerical tasks for Qwen3-30B, while both variants perform similarly with GPT-5.2.

 However, all models struggle with the challenging task of generating textual weather reports.
-The best performing model (\oursreflective\ with GPT-5-Mini) only achieves a discussion score of 0.177.
+The best performing model (\oursreflective\ with GPT-5.2) only achieves a discussion score of 0.27.
 Nevertheless, \oursreflective\ demonstrates significant advantages over both \oursdirect\ and text-only variants for these descriptive tasks.
 While the text-only variant lacks access to meteorological information, \oursdirect\ produces rigid answers by directly outputting program results, making it ill-suited for nuanced textual generation.
 The execute-observe-solution framework in \oursreflective\ proves more effective.